genexus-books/Saia/docs/AssistantsAPI.md

 ## POST /chat

-Sends a chat request to the GBrain Assistant.
+Sends a chat request to the Saia Assistant.

 ### Parameters